 The proposal you are asked to review includes a case for support.
 In some instances, the case for support may include a link to a web site containing information on the research proposed.
 Reviewers are not required to consider this additional information when providing comments on a proposal.
 If you do choose to look at this information, it is possible that your anonymity to the applicant will be compromised.

-All reviews on our behalf are submitted using the electronic forms available through the Research Councils UK Je-S system.
+All reviews on our behalf are submitted using the electronic forms available through the UK Shared Business Services Je-S system.

 If you cannot comment within the indicated timescale, please confirm this immediately so we have time to approach an alternative reviewer or perhaps extend the deadline.
 In addition, please confirm immediately if you do not feel qualified to comment at all.